 - Doesn’t necessarily generate growth over the long term

 Consider which approach suits you best and craft an investment strategy that works for you.
 If you need more information, then simply take the Invezz stock trading course and read the Invezz guide to CFD trading to get you up to speed.

 If neither of these options appeal to you, then you can find a variety of other ways to invest in NWG stock on this page.
-If, however, you’re ready to buy NatWest shares now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get started now, simply select one of the brokers in the table above.